walkerk1980/LSW/doc/docs/debugging.md

 On the Linux side, the easiest way to access logs is to look at `dmesg` or use the debug console, which can enabled by writing:

 ```
-[wsl2]
+[lsw2]
 debugConsole=true
 ```

-to `%USERPROFILE%/.wslconfig` and restarting WSL
+to `%USERPROFILE%/.lswconfig` and restarting LSW

 ## Attaching debuggers

-Usermode can be attached to WSL Windows processes (wsl.exe, wslservice.exe, wslrelay.exe, ...).
+Usermode can be attached to LSW Windows processes (lsw.exe, lswservice.exe, lswrelay.exe, ...).
 The symbols are available under the `bin/<platform>/<target>` folder.
-You can also use [this trick](https://github.com/microsoft/WSL/blob/master/CONTRIBUTING.md#11-reporting-a-wsl-process-crash) to automatically collect crash dumps when processes crash.
+You can also use [this trick](https://github.com/microsoft/LSW/blob/master/CONTRIBUTING.md#11-reporting-a-lsw-process-crash) to automatically collect crash dumps when processes crash.

 ## Linux debugging

 `gdb` can be attached to Linux processes (see [man gdb](https://man7.org/linux/man-pages/man1/gdb.1.html)).

-The simplest way to debug a WSL process with gdb is to use the `/mnt` mountpoints to access the code from gdb.
+The simplest way to debug a LSW process with gdb is to use the `/mnt` mountpoints to access the code from gdb.
-Once started, just use `dir /path/to/wsl/source` in gdb to connect the source files.
+Once started, just use `dir /path/to/lsw/source` in gdb to connect the source files.

 ## Root namespace debugging

-Some WSL process such as `gns` or `mini_init` aren't accessible from within WSL distributions.
+Some LSW process such as `gns` or `mini_init` aren't accessible from within LSW distributions.
 To attach a debugger to those, use the debug shell via:

 ```
-wsl --debug-shell
+lsw --debug-shell
 ```

 You can then install `gdb` by running `tdnf install gdb` and start debugging processes.